measure-sh/measure/docs/api/sdk/README.md

     - `app_version`
     - `app_build`
     - `app_unique_id`
-- Multiple events must be sent in the `events` array field.
+- At least 1 event must be present in the `events` array field.
 They must be one of the valid types, like `string`, `gesture_long_click` and so on.
 - Successful response returns `202 Accepted`.
-- Idempotent based on `X-Request-Id`.
-Previously seen requests matching by `X-Request-Id` won't be re-processed.
+- Idempotent based on `msr-req-id`.
+Previously seen requests matching by `msr-req-id` won't be re-processed.

 #### Request Headers